DillClaw Resolver (Published Specification)

 Resolution Protocol

-The resolution protocol defines the contract between a calling agent and an DillClaw Resolver.
-It specifies what a valid request contains, what a conformant response must include, and how failure states are communicated.
+The resolution protocol defines the contract between a calling agent and a DillClaw Resolver.
+It specifies what a valid request contains, what a conformant response MUST include, and how failure states are communicated.

 3.1 Request Structure